Parsing EPCIS XML with Python lxml Efficiently

 from lxml import etree

-from typing import Iterator, Dict, List, Optional
+from typing import Iterator, Optional

 NS_EPCIS = "urn:epcglobal:epcis:xsd:1"